-Proposal for Discussion: ICANN should consider amending its bylaws to confirm that its head quarters will remain in the United States.
-In addition, ICANN should seek to be a thought leader on issues on security and stability issues consistent with its narrow but critical role in the secure and stable operation of the Internet, but not at the expense of causing "mission creep".
+Proposal for Discussion: ICANN should consider whether or not to amend its bylaws to confirm that it headquarters will remain in the United States.
+ICANN should seek to be a thought leader on issues on security and stability issues consistent with its narrow but critical role in the secure and stable operation of the Internet, but not at the expense of causing "mission creep".
 In that regard, ICANN's bylaws should be amended to provide for the preparation of the Strategic and Operating plans in which security and stability remain a principal part.
 ICANN should also continue to pursue discussions with the United States Department of Commerce on the streamlining of the IANA function.
 Work should begin on implementing the root server management transition.